emintz/ArduinoLib/RTOSAid/README.md

 ### Low Level ESP32 Features

-Even though RTOSAid eliminates the need, it might be helpful to know a bit about the following low level ESP32 capabilities.
+Even though RTOSAid to eliminate the need, it might be helpful to know a bit about the following low level ESP32 capabilities.

 * GPIO interrupts